-We propose the Cluster Block Bootstrap algorithm in Section \ref{CBBA}.
-The results of the proposed algorithms are compared to other bootstrapping algorithms in Section \ref{sec: results}.
-We show that the proposed algorithm achieves the performance of the baseline algorithm with a considerable decrease in computation time.
+We propose the CBB algorithm in Section \ref{CBBA}.
+Results of our algorithm are compared with other bootstrapping methods in Section \ref{sec: results}, demonstrating comparable performance with reduced computation time compared to baseline algorithms.
+Sections \ref{sec:future_work} and \ref{sec:conclusion} provide future research directions and concluding remarks, respectively.